- + 74Images

 Aura Latest Update

-Hyundai Aura Powertrains: It comes with three BS6-compliant engine options: 1.2-litre petrol engine (83PS/114Nm) and 1.2-litre diesel engine (75PS/190Nm) from the Grand i10 Nios, and 1.0-litre turbo-petrol engine (100PS/172Nm) from the Venue.
-While the 1.2-litre petrol and diesel motors are offered with a 5-speed MT and AMT, the turbo-petrol unit is only offered with a 5-speed MT.
-The 1.2-litre petrol engine is also available with a CNG kit from the factory.
-However, it can only be had in the S variant.
+Hyundai Aura Powertrains: It comes with three engine options -- 1.2-litre petrol (83PS/114Nm) and 1.2-litre diesel (75PS/190Nm) from the Grand i10 Nios and a 1.0-litre turbo-petrol (100PS/172Nm) from the Venue.
+While the first two are paired with a 5-speed MT and AMT, the turbo-petrol is mated to only a 5-speed MT.
+The 1.2-litre petrol engine is also available with a factory-fitted CNG kit.
+However, it is present only in the ‘S’ variant.